liusf15/RidgeRegression/README.md

 # RidgeRegression

 Code reproducing the experiments from the paper:

-Sifan Liu and Edgar Dobriban, Ridge Regression: Structure, Cross-Validation, and Sketching:
+E. Dobriban and S. Liu, Ridge Regression: Structure, Cross-Validation, and Sketching: https://arxiv.org/abs/1910.02373